Mac at Work: Apple Business Manager Basics & Realistic Workflows

 Learn how Apple Business Manager (ABM) and MDM work together to secure your Mac fleet.
 Includes zero-touch deployment, real team workflows, and hardware recommendations for creative and operations teams.

 Many small businesses treat corporate Macs like personal devices—tied to individual Apple IDs and manually configured.
-This approach creates significant risks, such as Activation Lock preventing device reassignment when an employee leaves, or the inability to push critical security updates remotely.
+This approach creates significant risks: Activation Lock can prevent device reassignment when employees leave, and there's no way to push critical security updates remotely.

-Apple Business Manager (ABM) solves these problems—and it's completely free.
-Combined with a Mobile Device Management (MDM) solution, it transforms how you deploy, secure, and manage Mac devices at scale.
+Apple Business Manager (ABM) addresses these challenges at no cost.
+Combined with a Mobile Device Management (MDM) solution, it provides a structured approach to deploying, securing, and managing Mac devices across your organization.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.